-Lost in Tokyo Cat Town
+Lost in Tokyo's Cat Town

 03/06/2019

-History of the Yanesen area
+History of Yanesen area

 Quang cảnh lối vào Yanaka từ cầu thang phía đông

-View of the Yanaka entrance from the east staircase
+View of the Yanaka entrance from the east staircase.

 Những mặt hàng mèo được bán dọc khu phố Yanaka Ginza